-the reflection of a little clean air and sunshine.
-It's the silky sheen of her hair, its clear sparkling color that looks as fresh and natural in bluzing sunlight as it does by the light of the moon.
+That wonderfully radiant, outdoors-y look is now than just the reflection of a little clean air and sumhine.
+It's the silky sheen of her hair, its clear sparkling color that looks as fresh and natural in blazing sunlight as it does by the light of the moon.
 And that's the beautiful difference with Miss Clairol!
-In every light, finished tone is soft, ladylike . . . gray is comit every time to put lasting young color back into fading hair and to hide gray.
+In every light, finished tone is soft, ladylike..., gray is completely covered.
+And all it takes is min

+That's why most hairdressers record nmend Miss Claird-use it every time to put lasting young color back into fading hair . and to hide gray.
 With results so sure, why deny yourself the joy of knowing you're a younger-looking, more attractive woman!
 Try Miss Clairol yourself.
 Today.
 In wonderful new Creme Formula or Regular.